By Kenneth Nehrbass

 1. If math is supreme, what room is there for God?

 Actually, the nuances of Livio’s question demonstrate that many people (whether Christian or not) believe that mathematics subverts the faith.
-Livio’s question may be more accurately posed, “Is God only a mathematician?”
-Or “Can all that we used to ascribe to God really be explained by mathematicians?”
+Livio’s question may be more accurately posed, “Can all that we used to ascribe to God really be explained by mathematicians?”
 For example, if we can use math to discover the probability of a hurricane hitting the coast of Florida this year, or the likelihood of a man in Zambia living to the age of 76, what room is there to describe natural disasters as “acts of God” or death as an event that comes in “God’s timing?”
-Or if mathematicians can calculate the probability (not the “chance”) of any number turning up through the role of a pair of dice, how does God figure into the equation?
-On a grander scale, despite formulating the law of gravity, Newton could only conceive that God’s hand that held the planets eternally in orbit; but once physicists used mathematics to calculate the rate that the universe has been expanding (only to collapse at some point), how then should we conceive of God’s role in holding the universe together?
+Or if mathematicians can calculate the probability (not the “chance”) of any number turning up through the roll of a pair of dice, how does God figure into the equation?
+On a grander scale, despite formulating the law of gravity, Newton could only conceive that it was God’s hand which held the planets eternally in orbit.
+However, once physicists used mathematics to calculate the rate that the universe has been expanding (only to collapse at some point), how then should we conceive of God’s role in holding the universe together?

 God’s role in all of this has to do with the origin of the laws of math.
 As early as Plato, thinkers have tried to understand what put these mathematical “laws” into place.
 Are they human, divine, or simply “there?”
 Math seems to be perfect, its laws are unbreakable, and it is true for all times and places—these are characteristics we usually reserve only for God.
 Are mathematical truths eternally true, because they are located in God’s very nature?
 Or are they contingent truths, created by Him, but nonetheless perfect and eternal?
 Or are the laws of math and physics merely human inventions?